 Partner: Rulli Frulli Lab (2019-2021), Mani Tese (2017 -2018) – Sector: Social inclusion – Country: Italy – Place: Finale Emilia (MO), Reggio Emilia, Baranzate (MI) – Year: 2017-2021 – Project Status: Ongoing – Type: AMI

 THE PROJECT IN SUMMARY

-To increase the members of the Rulli Frulli Band by training young musicians to promote youth social inclusion and the dissemination of experience in other contexts.
+To increase the members of the Rulli Frulli Band and to promote youth social inclusion and the dissemination of experience in other contexts.

 THE PROJECT IN DETAIL